Nangos/nimi-nasa/lipu.md

 - In contrast, when used as a noun, *telo* is almost just "water" in its entirety.
 - On the other side, when used as a verb (e.g. "wash, shower"), *telo* actually involves more than "water"!
 For example, it may also share meanings with *pona* (for the "goodness" of cleaning) and *tawa* (for the use of "running" water).
 This sounds like its meaning is "strengthened".

 Many other problems may exist!
-That's why these *like* and *unlike* buttons exist.
+That's why these *like* and *dislike* buttons exist.
 With just a simple click, your **anonymous** feedback will be sent to the server (and the *me* curiously waiting behind)!

 Nevertheless, *this webpage can be seen as **inspiring** you to view a word from a new perspective, instead of providing some sort of "standard answer".* Have fun playing around!